Medowie

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's aggregation of latest postcode level ATO data for financial year 2023 shows Medowie had a median taxpayer income of $59,012 and an average income of $72,259.
-These figures exceed the national averages of $52,390 and $65,215 respectively for Rest of NSW.
+AreaSearch aggregated latest postcode level ATO data released for financial year 2023.
+Medowie suburb had median taxpayer income of $59,012 and average income of $72,259.
+These figures exceed national averages of $52,390 and $65,215 respectively for Rest of NSW.
 Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $64,240 (median) and $78,661 (average).
-According to 2021 Census figures, incomes in Medowie cluster around the 63rd percentile nationally.
-Income distribution data shows that 39.1% of individuals earn between $1,500 and $2,999, aligning with regional levels where this cohort represents 29.9%.
-After housing expenses, 84.9% of income remains for other expenses.
+According to 2021 Census figures, Medowie's household, family and personal incomes cluster around the 63rd percentile nationally.
+Income distribution shows that 39.1% of individuals earn between $1,500 - 2,999, aligning with regional levels at 29.9%.
+After housing costs, 84.9% of income remains for other expenses.
 Medowie's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income